UW-GAC/analysis_pipeline/README.md

 	`n_sample_blocks` | `1` | Number of blocks to divide samples into for parallel computation.
 Adjust depending on computer memory and number of samples in the analysis.
 	`sample_include_file` | `NA` | RData file with vector of sample.id to include.
 	`variant_block_size` | `1024` | Number of variants to read in a single block.
 	`variant_include_file` | `NA` | RData file with LD pruned variant.id created by `pcair.py`.
-	`kinship_threshold` | `0.01104854` | Minimum kinship to use for creating the sparse matrix (default is `2^(-13/2)` or 5th degree relatives).
+	`sparse_threshold` | `0.01104854` | Minimum kinship to use for creating the sparse matrix (default is `2^(-13/2)` or 5th degree relatives).
 A block diagonal matrix will be created such that any pair of samples with a kinship greater than the threshold is in the same block, and pairwise kinship between blocks is 0.
 	`phenotype_file` | `NA` | RData file with AnnotatedDataFrame of phenotypes.
 Used for plotting kinship estimates separately by study.
 	`study` | `NA` | Name of column in `phenotype_file` containing study variable.